niteshsingh681/tinderui/README.md

 -->build logout features
 -->get the feed  page and keep it in store {creating a new slice named as feedSlice}
 -->built a card of feed data
+-->edit profile picture and show toast
 -->

+## DAY==>04
+-->create a connestion request page {THOSE WHO ARE INTERESTED AND THOSE WHO REJECTED}
+-->BUILD A FRIEND PAGE WHERE ALL DEVELOPER ARE MUTUAL CONNECTION -->BUILD ACCEPTED AND REJECTED BUTOON AND ITS FUNCTIONALITIY